-Jubilee Road was historically a thoroughfare connecting the Northwest Arm to the suburbs of Halifax.
+Jubilee Road was historically a thoroughfare connecting the City of Halifax to the Northwest Arm.
 The surrounding area was mostly large estates held by notable wealthy residents.
 The area remained largely undeveloped until the late 1800s, when there was an increased demand for affordable middle-class housing.
-The stretch of road from Cedar Street to Jubilee Road does not appear in historical maps until 1878.
+The stretch of Henry Street from Cedar Street to Jubilee Road does not appear in historical maps until 1878.
 The subject property remained vacant until the 1918 assessment map, which depicts a double row house with outbuildings to the rear.